beriain/PolarClock/README.md

 [<img src="https://f-droid.org/badge/get-it-on.png"
       alt="Get it on F-Droid"
       height="80">](https://f-droid.org/app/eu.polarclock)

+If you want to get only the HTML files, you can find them in the [assets](/app/src/main/assets) folder

 ##Translations
 If you want to contribute translating the app, you can do on [POEditor](https://poeditor.com/join/project/lQpXOCYho7)